A topic from the subject of Chemical Kinetics in Chemistry.

 Overview

 Energy profile diagrams are graphical representations of the energetics of a chemical reaction.
-They show the changes in energy that occur as reactants are converted to products.
+They show the changes in potential energy that occur as reactants are converted to products.
+These diagrams provide a visual representation of the reaction pathway, including the activation energy and the enthalpy change.

 Energy Profile Diagrams Experiment